-For creating a loyal audience, a business needs well-written and captivating content to allure the customers into buying their product.
+To create a loyal audience, a business needs well-written and captivating content so that it can allure the customers into buying its product.

 This is where most local companies seek outstanding writers to get this job done for them.

-With several freelance writers competing for the position, it may be tricky for you to get the part; however, it is not impossible.
+With several freelance writers competing for the position, it may be tricky for you to get the part; however, it is possible.

 Hit them up with the right pitch.